 Q. How does the RCC Matching Process compare to the RA matching process?

-If you have any questions about the selection process, please email firstname.lastname@example.org.
+If you have any questions about the selection process, please email us at: firstname.lastname@example.org.